M. Lindsay Kaplan, Mayte Green-Mercado, and Rachel Schine

 Religious identity is easily understood as a source of difference-making, but not readily understood as racialized.
-In this conversation, scholars speaking across disciplines will discuss how tropes established about certain religious identities travel and were often then applied to other groups in premodern visual and historical representations.
+In this "Critical Race Conversation," scholars speaking across disciplines will discuss how tropes established about certain religious identities travel and were often then applied to other groups in premodern visual and historical representations.
 Significant shifts in the formation of canon laws, infrastructure, and economic systems also led to legacies of oppression still felt today.
 Speakers will explore a variety of sources as a means of considering how the premoderns originally constructed whiteness as a religious identity.

 Dr. M. Lindsay Kaplan, Professor of English at Georgetown University, teaches courses on Shakespeare and early modern drama, focusing on gender, race and religious difference.
 Her most recent publications include a monograph, Figuring Racism in Medieval Christianity (2019) and a volume of essays on The Merchant of Venice in the Arden State of Play series (2020).
 Her current book project, Medieval Merchant of Venice, traces through the play the persistence of residual medieval Catholic ideas as well as emerging Reformation concepts of Jewish identity in early modern England.